biohazard999/Xenial.Framework/docs/guide/model-builders-managers.md

 ---
-title: ModelBuilders - Managers
+title: ModelBuilders - BuilderManagers
 ---

-# ModelBuilders - Managers
+# ModelBuilders - BuilderManagers

 In our last examples we directly registered the managers in the `CustomizeTypesInfo` method.
 Because there could be a lot of `ModelBuilders` in a module, this becomes quickly a maintenance issue.
 That's why `Xenial.Framework` provides a solution for this problem: `BuilderManagers`.